-- Almost all EU exports of machinery and appliances will be fully liberalised at entry into force of the FTA. - Around half of EU pharmaceutical exports will be duty free immediately and the rest after seven years. - All EU textile exports will be liberalised at entry into force. - Car parts will be duty free after seven years. - Motorcycles with engines larger than 150 cc will be liberalised after seven years and cars after 10 years except those with large engines (>3000cc for petrol >2500cc for diesel) which will be liberalised one year earlier - Close to 70% of EU chemicals exports will be duty free at entry into force and the rest after three, five and seven years respectively. - Frozen pork meat will be duty free after seven years, dairy products after five years and food preparations after seven years.
-Chicken will be fully liberalised after 10 years. - As for fisheries, Vietnam has accepted liberalisation at entry into force for salmon, halibut, trout and rock lobster and others after three years. - Wines and spirits will be liberalised after seven years and beer after 10 years - Vietnam will maintain existing WTO tariff rate quotas (albeit with reduction of the in-quota rate to zer over 10 years) for refined sugar, salt and eggs.
+- Almost all EU exports of machinery and appliances will be fully liberalised at entry into force of the FTA. - Around half of EU pharmaceutical exports will be duty free immediately and the rest after seven years.

-Tariff elimination by Vietnam for EU products
+- Frozen pork meat will be duty free after seven years, dairy products after five years and food preparations after seven years.
+Chicken will be fully liberalised after 10 years. - As for fisheries, Vietnam has accepted liberalisation at entry into force for salmon, halibut, trout and rock lobster and others after three years. - over 10 years) for refined sugar, salt and eggs.

-(Value in % accumulated)
+Tariff elimination by Vietnam for EU products (Value in % accumulated)